Yagiz94/OS-Process-Threads/README.md

 Definition:

--> In this project, a Histogram is implemented by using multiple processes and by using multiple threads.
+-> In this project, a Histogram is implemented by using multiple processes and multiple threads.

 -> syn_phistogram.c uses multi-process execution and syn_thistogram.c uses multi-thread execution.